Thameem022/Gestr/README.md

 - Node.js 18+ and npm
 - ngrok (for cross-network calls)
-- Two devices with cameras and microphones
+- Two devices with cameras
+- ElevenLabs API key (optional, for speech-to-text feature)

 ### Installation